xamarin/dev-days-labs/HandsOnLab/README.md

 ### 2a.
 Publish Code to Azure Functions, Visual Studio PC

+Let's publish the Azure Functions code we wrote to the Azure cloud.

+The following steps are for Visual Studio on PC.
+If you are using Visual Studio for Mac, skip to **Step 2b**.

 1. (If you don't yet have an Azure account) Create a Free Azure account including a free $200 credit by navigating to [this Azure Sign Up Page](https://azure.microsoft.com/free/services/mobile-apps?WT.mc_id=devdayslab-github-bramin) and creating an account.

 2. In Visual Studio on PC, on the top-right menu bar, select **Sign in**